barriosjorge/gmt_docs/src/software_development/isample_example.rst

 -----------
 The model files can be found in the **$GMT_LOCAL/modules/ocs_isample_dcs/model/** folder.

-isample_core_if.coffee
-  Lists the connectors between the isample and GMT core systems

 isample_dcs.coffee
-  Lists the connectors between the supervisor layer and the component layer.
-For this example, these are limited to monitoring the heartbeat of each component.
+  Lists the connectors between the supervisor layer and the component layer, also lists the types to be generated during code generation.

 isample_dcs_def.coffee
   High-level definition file, representing the WBS for the submodule.
-It lists the components and how many instances of each are required.
+It lists the components and how the code will be generated.

 isample_dcs_types.coffee
   Definitions of structs and data types used by the isample components.